gazebosim/sdf_tutorials/composition/proposal.md

-In conjunction with the [pose frame semantics proposal](/tutorials?tut=pose_frame_semantics_proposal), all initially specified `//pose` elements within a file should be rigidly related to one another, and should not be able to have their poses mutated by an external site (in order to simplify pose resolution).
+In conjunction with the [pose frame semantics proposal](/tutorials?tut=pose_frame_semantics_proposal), all initially specified `//pose` elements within a file should be rigidly related to one another, and should not be able to have their relative zero-configuration poses mutated after being included (in order to simplify pose resolution).

 #### 1.2 Interface Elements

+##### 1.2.1 Frames as primary interface elements

 Assemblies require interfaces, and those interfaces should be able to conceal internal details while still providing useful abstractions, such as welding points when swapping out components.

 As such, you should consider levels of abstraction and interface.
 In this case,